Updated: 6 days ago

-When it comes to gender diversity, Spanish women-led startups are geting access to more VC cash.
-Wayra, Telefonica´s start-up accelerator, announced in november 2019 that they will dedicate €2 million in funding on women-led startups in Spain.
+When it comes to gender diversity, Spanish women-led startups are getting access to more VC cash.
+Wayra, Telefonica´s start-up accelerator, announced in Nov 2019 that they will dedicate €2 million in funding on women-led startups in Spain.

 The Wayra initiative has support from Spanish VC's Caixa Capital Risk, Inveready , JME, Kibo Ventures, Nekko Capital, Sabadell, Swanlaab and The Venture City.

 9. QUESTION: Are there any Startup unicorns from Spain?

 ANSWER: Yes, Spain has two startup unicorns.
 Cabify (Uber competitor) and in the late 2019 the delivery service Glovo also reached the elusive Unicorn status.